history-lab/archiving-digital-records/09-command-line-lab-2.md

 2. How can we ensure output generated from `pdftotext` goes to the `txt` directory in the future?

 3. Test some flags on both `pdfinfo` and `pdftotext`.
-Find something worth discussing.
+Find anything interesting?

 4. Load another PDF into codespace - something that interests you.
 Run both `pdfinfo` and `pdftotext`.
 How's the text quality?